Xyfir/Documentation/ptorx/help.md

 - **Modifiers**
   - Modifiers are used to manipulate incoming mail that has passed all filters before it is redirected to a main email.
 - **Regular Expressions**
   - Regular expressions (also known as regex) are used to increase the abilities of your filters and modifiers.
 See [RegexOne.com](https://regexone.com/) for tutorials and explanations.
-Do *not* enable 'Use Regular Expressions' if you don't know how to use them.
+Do *not* enable regular expressions if you don't know how to use them.

 # Filters

 Filters can be used to whitelist or blacklist what type of incoming mail is allowed to be redirected to your main address.

 ## Filter Types

 There are multiple filter types that allow you to filter by different components of incoming mail.

 - **Subject**